zzzprojects/learn-orm/tutorials/csharp-tutorial/for-loop.md

 i=64, sum=127
 ```

 All the examples related to the `for` loop are available in the `ForLoop.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.